Hikes

 Weed Warriors: Join others in eradicating non-native plants from the park.

-The flyer for the next volunteer training, scheduled for April 27, 2024 May 18, 2024 (note change of date), is posted below.
+The flyer for the next volunteer training, tentatively scheduled for Spring 2025, will be posted below.
 Please note the application deadline is typically one week prior to the training session.

 Native Skills Class - Chumash Bow and Hand Drill was held on Saturday, March 23, 2013